juice-shop/pwning-juice-shop/part1/challenges.md

 ### Challenge Filters

-Additional to the folding and unfolding of entire difficulty blocks, you can filter the Score Board by [challenge categories](categories.md), e.g. to focus on specific vulnerabilities.
+Additional to the filtering by difficulty, you can filter the Score Board by [challenge categories](categories.md), e.g. to focus your hacking efforts on specific vulnerabilities.
 You can also hide all solved challenges to reduce the level of distraction on the Score Board.

+🐌 Selecting _Show all_ for all difficulties and all challenges might impact the load time of the Score Board significantly!

 ## Success notifications